 They key insight of this recent research is that certain clinical signs are critical to distinguish between people who are likely to develop chronic TMJ.
 Researchers found that pain in jaw muscles at maximum jaw opening or when touched by an examining dentist predicted 71% of persistent TMJ cases.
 They could improve their predictive accuracy to 77% by factoring in chewing limitations, parafunctional oral behaviors, and some other diagnostic criteria.

 Just as important, researchers discovered some factors that had been thought to be predictors aren’t actually as important as we thought.

 For example, conventional wisdom says that women are six times more likely to develop TMJ–that’s based on the fact that women are much more likely to seek treatment for the condition.
 But this study confirms other recent work showing that women make up only 58% of chronic TMJ cases.

 Others have proposed recently that biopsychosocial factors play a major role in the development of chronic TMJ.
 But this new study casts doubt on that idea.
 Things like depression, anxiety, pain intensity, pain location, and physical function didn’t make much difference in distinguishing between chronic and temporary TMJ.

 Looking at the data, it’s reasonable to conclude that your dentist can tell the difference between chronic and transient TMJ.
 It’s reasonable to wait a week or so to see if home care makes your symptoms go away, but after that you should consult a dentist to see whether you might be at risk for chronic, damaging TMJ.
 That way, you can get TMJ treatment when it’s most effective.

-If you want an evaluation of your TMJ symptoms in the Detroit area, please call (248) 480-0085 today for an appointment at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+If you want an evaluation of your TMJ symptoms in the Detroit area, please call (248) 480-0085 today for an appointment at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.